Vauxhall: Community facilities

-Vauxhall Park contains an area of miniature model houses (also in Fitzroy Gardens, Melbourne) as well as tennis courts, day care in the "one o'clock club", and children's playground.
+Vauxhall Park contains an area of miniature model houses (also in Fitzroy Gardens, in Melbourne, Australia) as well as tennis courts, day care in the "one o'clock club", and children's playground.
 It is open daily for recreation and has an "open day" once a year.

 Vauxhall City Farm, located within Vauxhall Pleasure Gardens is open daily and contains a range of animals including alpacas, sheep, goats and pigs.

 Vauxhall is the home of Vauxhall Gardens Estate Residents and Tenants Association (VGERTA) that represents 2,500 residents in Vauxhall Gardens Estate which is the biggest Presidents and Tenants Association in Lambeth.
 VGERTA and their committee has received a number of awards for their contributions to the local community.
 VGERTA's biggest success to date is the fundraising of £165,000 for the full regeneration of the Glasshouse Walk Playground that was successfully completed in July 2013.